nbuesing/kafka-streams-dashboards/README.md

 * This is the code and dashboards as the basis of a Kafka Summit Europe 2021 presentation titled, [What is the State of my Kafka Streams Application?
 Unleashing Metrics.](https://www.kafka-summit.org/sessions/what-is-the-state-of-my-kafka-streams-application-unleashing-metrics).

+* Leverages Docker and Docker Container extensively

+* Containers and Build is with Java 14, but Java 11 would work just fine (changing the build.gradle script accordingly)

 ## TL;TR

 * Setup and Configuration all in the `./scripts/startup.sh` script; execute from root directory to get everything running.